Anujrathee7/Kanban-board/README.md

 I have added the env file to github. *Note: Never commit .env files in production environments*
 ```

-** For detailed informatin refer to readme in the respective folder for front-end and back-end**
+** For detailed information refer to the readme for front-end and back-end respectively.*

 ## Implemented Features